A Guide to Investing in France

 - Developed Markets – France houses one of the largest economies in the world with a very developed securities market.
 In contrast to some emerging and frontier markets, this usually means less geopolitical risk and volatility.

-- Large Companies – France has houses many of the world’s largest companies, which usually adds to the lower volatility.
+- Large Companies – France houses many of the world’s largest companies, which usually adds to the lower volatility.
 Larger companies typically have lower volatility and more predictable long-term earnings power.